understanding-search/maze-dataset/README.md

 # Development

-we use this [makefile template](https://github.com/mivanit/python-project-makefile-template) with slight modifications for our development workflow.
+We use this [makefile template](https://github.com/mivanit/python-project-makefile-template) with slight modifications for our development workflow.
 This project uses [uv](https://docs.astral.sh/uv/) for dependency and virtual environment management.

 - clone with `git clone https://github.com/understanding-search/maze-dataset`
 - if you don't already have uv, [install it](https://docs.astral.sh/uv/getting-started/installation/).
 We only guarantee compatibility with `uv` newer than `0.8.0`